inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 ## Prerequisites
 Download the necessary input files from this [link](https://svn.oss.deltares.nl/repos/xbeach/skillbed/input/Delilah_199010131000/).

-Alguma versão do Paraview que devamos recomendar?
+### Visualization requirements

+In order to automatically generate the XBeach visualization at the end of your simulation ensure that the following variables are in the `params.txt` input file:

+1. `outputformat = netcdf`
+2. Save the global variables Height (`H`), Water Level (`Zs`), and Bed Level (`Zb`).

+Because the goal is a 3-D view, use global output instead of point or line output.
+Control this with the number of global variables (`nglobalvar`) and the interval time of global output (`tintg`).

 ## Running the DELILAH case
 Below is a script to run the DELILAH case using the Inductiva API.
-It is configured to export simulation results in a .vtk format, which is compatible with ParaView for visualization.
+It is configured to export simulation results in a .vtk format, via the `export_vtk` flag, which is compatible with ParaView for visualization.

 ```python
 import inductiva